 - The YMCA will provide written notices regarding changes in policy, scheduling, or special events.
-It is the responsibility of the guardian to provide the Y with the most up to date contact information, including email address and check for any changes daily. - In addition, for before and After-School Youth Development Programs, semi-annual, written or verbal communication on your child's development will be provided to you twice each year. - From the guardian(s), we ask that you let us know if your child will be absent from programs.
+It is the responsibility of the guardian to provide the YMCA with the most up to date contact information, including email address, and check for any changes daily. - From the guardian(s), we ask that you let us know if your child will be absent from programs.